If you don’t like this

 This is why I hate this world and want to change it.

-Anonymous asked: Have you ever just looked at a persons hand and just admired how perfect they seem?
+Anonymous said: Have you ever just looked at a persons hand and just admired how perfect they seem?

 do you know how proud i am that i didn’t put a single ‘pointing’ picture on here

 I came back to tumblr over the past week…..this is still one of my proudest creations.